lrodero/cats-effect-tutorial/tutorial.md

 will be returned by using a callback.

 Some of you may wonder if that could help us to solve the issue of having blocking code in our fabolous echo server.
-Thing is, `async` cannot magically 'unblock' such code.
-Try this simple snippet:
+Unfortunately, `async` cannot magically 'unblock' such code.
+Try this simple code snippet:

 ```scala
 import cats.effect.IO